MESH-Research/knowledge-commons-works/README.md

 ## Add and Configure an .env File

 Private environment variables (like security keys) should never be committed to version control or a repository.
-You must create your own .env.private file and place it at the root level of the knowledge-commons-works folder.
+You must create your own file called `.env` and place it at the root level of the knowledge-commons-works folder.
+This is a plain text file of key value pairs, with one pair per line, following the pattern `MY_VARIABLE_NAME_IN_CAPS="my value"`.
 Any configuration variables to be picked up by Invenio should have the prefix "INVENIO_" added to the beginning of the variable name.
 Environment variables for other services (e.g., for pgadmin) should not.
+(These prefixes are already present in the following standard variables.)

-This file should contain the following variables with these values:
+This file must include the following variables with these values:

 FLASK_DEBUG=1
 INVENIO_DATACITE_USERNAME=MSU.CORE